 Teaching Assistant Resources

-Teaching Assistants (TAs) are integral to the success of the university.
-TAs span across multiple disciplines and in some cases are solely responsible for teaching some of the introductory courses for the academic department.
-Both new and returning TAs will find important information listed on this page to prepare for the classroom.
+Teaching Assistants (TAs) are key to the success of the university.
+New and returning TAs will find important information listed on this page to prepare for the classroom.

 Be sure to check in with the academic department where you will be teaching for any additional resources, guidelines, or policies.